 - Have your child take a cool (not cold) bath, or gently apply cool, wet compresses to the skin to help ease pain and heat.

-- Apply pure aloe vera gel (available in most drugstores) to any sunburned areas.
+- Apply a moisturizing cream with aloe vera or aloe vera gel (available in most drugstores) to any sunburned areas.

-- Give your child an anti-inflammatory medicine like ibuprofen or use acetaminophen to ease the pain and itching.
+- Give your child a pain medicine like ibuprofen or acetaminophen to ease the pain and itching.
 (Do not give aspirin to children or teens.)
-Over-the-counter diphenhydramine also may help reduce itching and swelling.
+Over-the-counter diphenhydramine also may help ease itching and swelling.

-- Apply moisturizing cream to rehydrate the skin and treat itching.
-For the more seriously sunburned areas in kids over 2 years old, apply a thin layer of 1% hydrocortisone cream to help with pain.
+- For painful sunburned areas in kids over 2 years old, apply a thin layer of 1% hydrocortisone cream to help with pain.
 (Do not use petroleum-based products, because they prevent excess heat and sweat from escaping.
 Also, avoid first-aid products that contain benzocaine, which may cause skin irritation or allergy.)

-If the sunburn is severe and blisters develop, call your doctor.
+If blisters develop, call your doctor.
 Tell your child not to scratch, pop, or squeeze the blisters, which can get infected and cause scarring.

 Keep your child out of the sun until the sunburn is healed.
+If your child needs to go outside, make sure the sunburned areas are completely covered.
 Any further sun exposure will only make the burn worse and increase pain.

 What Else Should I Know?

-The intensity of the sun's rays depends upon the time of year, as well as the altitude and latitude of your location.
-UV rays are strongest during summer.
+- UV rays are strongest during summer.
+But the summer season happens at different times of year around the world.
 If you travel to a foreign country during its summer season, pack or buy the strongest sun protection you can find.

-And be a good role model by always using sunscreen, wearing sunglasses, and limiting your time in the sun.
+And don't forget to be a good role model.
+Use sunscreen, wear sunglasses, and limit your time in the sun.
 You'll reduce your risk of sun damage and teach your kids good sun sense.

 - Are Tanning Salons Safe?